AsQuiet/DataKeep/README.md

 ```
 DataKeep data.dk colordata
 ```
-DataKeep parses all this data into Python objects which you can then use in a combination with a bunch of methods that datakeep.py provides, to specify how this data should be exported.
+DataKeep parses all this data into Python objects that you can then use in combination with a bunch of methods that datakeep.py provides, to specify how this data should be exported.
 <br>Here is an example of a script that converts this data into a usable C file.
 ```python
 from datakeep import *